 ARR is typically a straightforward calculation for early stage SaaS and cloud providers with a single product and single pricing model.
 However, as companies grow to $100M in ARR and beyond and launch new products, close bigger deals, and execute mergers and acquisitions they encounter a more diverse range of contract structures, pricing strategies, and deployment models.
 The broader range of revenue streams can create challenges for finance leaders to define which customer contracts and product lines should be included in ARR and how the calculation should be performed.

 “As technology providers continue to disrupt more and more industries, we are seeing a more diverse range of business models.
 Ten years ago, most SaaS and cloud providers had simple fixed fee subscriptions, but recurring revenue is evolving.
-Today we see technology providers generating revenue through interchange fees from payment transactions, commissions on affiliate marketing programs, and interest income from payroll processing,” said Steve Keifer, vice president of marketing.
+Today we see technology providers generating revenue through interchange fees from payment transactions, commissions on affiliate marketing programs, and interest income from payroll processing,” said Steve Keifer, chief marketing officer.
 “As SaaS providers continue to develop more creative and diverse product offerings, the industry will be challenged to maintain standardized operating metrics such as ARR that investors can use to simply compare the performance of different providers.”

 To download the research study visit the Ordway website – https://ordwaylabs.com/resources/white-papers/arr-public-companies-research-study/